scikit-hep/uproot3/README.rst

 the GIL (not all do) are immune.

-Thus, if reading is slow because the ROOT file has a lot of small TBaskets, requiring uproot to step through them using Python calls, parallelizing that work in many threads has limited benefit because those threads stop and wait for each other due to Python’s GIL.
+Thus, if reading is slow because the ROOT file has a lot of small TBaskets, requiring Uproot to step through them using Python calls, parallelizing that work in many threads has limited benefit because those threads stop and wait for each other due to Python’s GIL.
 If reading is slow because the ROOT file is heavily compressed—for